TABLE OF CONTENTS:

-What is the IRS Fresh Start Initiative Program?
+What is the IRS Fresh Start Program?

-- A Collection Information Statement is a financial document that allows the IRS to evaluate the income and expenses of wage employees and self-employed individuals.
+A Collection Information Statement is a financial document that allows the IRS to evaluate the income and expenses of wage employees and self-employed individuals.

-- You must provide thorough financial documentation and be up-to-date on all tax filings to qualify for the IRS Fresh Start Program.
+You must provide thorough financial documentation and be up-to-date on all tax filings to qualify for the IRS Fresh Start Program.

 Collection Information Statement

-An installment agreement allow qualified individuals to make monthly payments to the IRS as a method of helping them pay their taxes.
-These payments are applied directly to reducing the determined tax debt until payments are no longer in arrears.
-The other good news is that once you are set up with installment payments under an installment agreement, you will no longer receive those nasty IRS collection letters, however, the IRS can and will still charge you interest on the amount of tax debt you owe.
-After making your third direct debit installment agreement payment and your tax debt balance is below or drops below $25,000, you will be in a better position to prevent or help remove federal tax liens.
-You must keep up with your monthly direct debit payments once you have an extended installment agreement established.
+As part of the fresh start that the IRS offers, installment agreements give qualified individuals the ability to make affordable monthly payments to the IRS as a method of helping them pay their taxes.
+These affordable payments are applied directly to reducing the determined tax debt until payments are no longer in arrears.
+The other good news is that once you are set up with installment payments under an installment agreement, you will no longer receive those nasty IRS collection letters.

+However, the IRS can and will still charge you interest on the amount of tax debt you owe.
+After making your third direct debit installment agreement payment and your tax debt balance is below or drops below $25,000, you will be in a better position to prevent or help remove federal tax liens or a tax levy.
+You must keep up with your monthly direct debit payments once you have an affordable extended payment plan established.

-Offer in Compromise
+Offer in Compromise (OIC)

 Currently Non-Collectible Status